 You only get to capture value after you create value for your users.

-In other words, you first need to tackle what’s in it for your users?
+In other words, you must first tackle what’s in it for your users.
 Place that “promise” under your unique value proposition box.

 Here’s what an early Lean Canvas of Facebook might have looked like: